Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

-\begin{rmk}[Powell-Vespa's polynomiality result] We bring to the reader's attention the fact that Powell and Vespa proved in \cite[Theorem 5]{PV18} a result that is extremely close to our Theorem \ref{thm:graded polynomiality}.
-They show that the Hochschild-Pirashvili homology of the classifying spaces $B(F_g)$ with square-zero coefficients form a polynomial functor from the category of finitely generated free groups to graded vector spaces.
+\begin{rmk}[Powell--Vespa's polynomiality result] We bring to the reader's attention the fact that Powell and Vespa proved in \cite[Theorem 5]{PV18} a result that is extremely close to our Theorem \ref{thm:graded polynomiality}.
+They show that the Hochschild--Pirashvili homology of the classifying spaces $B(F_g)$ with square-zero coefficients form a polynomial functor from the category of finitely generated free groups to graded vector spaces -- see \S\ref{sec:polynomiality-gr}.

-Recalling that $B(F_g)\simeq \bigvee_g S^1$ a wedge of 1-spheres, and that Hochschild-Pirashvili homology with square-zero coefficients is dual to compactly supported cohomology of the configuration spaces (Theorem \ref{thm:hochschild and configurations}), their polynomiality result generalizes our Theorem \ref{thm:polynomiality} for wedges of circles in that we only work at the associated graded level and with the classical notion of polynomial functors.
+Recalling that $B(F_g)\simeq \bigvee_g S^1$ a wedge of 1-spheres, and that Hochschild--Pirashvili homology with square-zero coefficients is dual to compactly supported cohomology of the configuration spaces (Theorem \ref{thm:hochschild and configurations}), their polynomiality result generalizes our Theorem \ref{thm:polynomiality} for wedges of circles in that we only work at the associated graded level and with the classical notion of polynomial functors.
 However, their setup does not include wedges of spheres of higher dimensions as we consider here. \end{rmk}